 A tortoiseshell cat is one with black and orange patches.
 She is heterozygous at the X-linked coat color locus.

 A calico cat is a tortoiseshell expressing an additional genetic condition known as piebalding.
-A piebald animal has patches of white (i.e., unpigmented) skin.
+A piebald animal has patches of white (i.e., unpigmented) skin/fur.
 This is controlled by a different locus (S) than the black/orange fur colors.

 The patches may be relatively large, or rather small and interwoven:

-Large patch size also could be caused by the same X chromosome being inactivated in adjacent progenitor cells.
+- the same X chromosome being inactivated in adjacent progenitor cells